lecturio/ssm-params/README.md

 # TODOS:

-- add project name as a top-level prefix
 - add mode to specify value for empty remote param on the fly when applying
 - validate that the value being put is for a param in the project root
 - add diff and clean